ScottMorse/bun-workspaces/README.md

 This is a CLI meant to help manage [Bun workspaces](https://bun.sh/docs/install/workspaces).

-This was created primarily due to issues and limitations with Bun's `--filter` option for running commands from workspaces.

 ## Installation

 You can install the CLI in your project or simply use `bunx bun-workspaces`.